 4. The essay explores the complex figure of Echo in Ovid’s stories in a survey of how Echo has fascinated writers across philosophy and poetry.
 Berger includes writing by John Brenkman, Maurice Blanchot and Jaques Derrida and through deepening our understanding of the significance of repetition Berger invites her reader to re-position Echo in the Narcissus story.
 Berger writes about her farewell to Narcissus as ‘an echological magic trick which is even more singular in that, like poetic writing, indeed all writing according to Plato, it comes from repetition itself’.
 (Berger:1996:online)

 Freeing the dances of any nostalgic viewing together we decided to approach the dances with a question.
-‘What if the dances on YouTube are approached as flawed documents that could be corrected and remediated for today?’
+‘What if the dances on YouTube are thought of as flawed documents that could be corrected and remediated for today?’
 We then asked ‘if the dances and their recordings are documents, what are they documents of?’
-Repeated viewings of Pan’s People in recordings of TOTP revealed different kinds of clues about a fear of the rise of women’s power in the 1970s as a challenge to male power, and in particular a fear of women’s sexual power.
-We also found evidence of the evolution of technologies and televisual techniques of the 1970s and the magical origins and effects of these techniques.
+Repeated viewings of Pan’s People in recordings of TOTP revealed different kinds of clues about a fear of the rise of women’s power and women’s sexuality in the 1970s as a challenge to male power.
+We also found evidence of the evolution of technologies and televisual techniques specific to the decade that pointed to the magical origins and effects of these techniques.

 A direct gaze to camera